dedickinson/community/tutorials/deploy-dependency-track/index.md

 ## Objectives

-1. _Generate an SBOM_ will take you through a basic project and its SBOM
+1. [_Generate an SBOM_](#generate-an-sbom) takes you through a basic project and its SBOM
-1. _Deploying Dependency Track to Google Cloud_ will provide basic setup for a deployment.
+1. [_Deploy Dependency Track_](#deploy-dependency-track) provides basic setup for a deployment.
     Two pathways are offered for deploying Dependency Track
     - Cloud Run for a quick demo rollout
     - Google Kubernetes Engine and Cloud SQL for a more long-term approach
-1. _Using Dependency Track_ will then demonstrate uploading an SBOM and integrating Cloud Build.
+1. [_Using Dependency Track_](#using-dependency-track) will then demonstrate uploading an SBOM and integrating Cloud Build.